tokens-bruecke/sd-utils/README.md

 ## Parsers

 In order to correctly parse the tokens, you need to register the parser first.
+It will clean unnecessary data from the file and it can also pre-transform the tokens.

 ### DTCGParser